redaxo/redaxo/README.md

 <h3 align="center">PHP CMS since 2004.
 Both simple and flexible.</h3>

-<p align="center">REDAXO provides you an easy-to-learn website framework.
+<p align="center"><a href="https://redaxo.org">REDAXO</a> provides you an easy-to-learn website framework.
 It lets you create content from custom modules with full control of any input and output.
 It is multilingual, highly extendable and adapts to your workflow.</p>

 <p align="center"><img src="https://raw.githubusercontent.com/redaxo/redaxo/assets/redaxo_01.png" width="100%"></p>